asobhy-qnx/ros2_documentation/source/Installation/Rolling/QNX-Development-Setup.rst

     . ~/qnx710/qnxsdp-env-ros2.sh

-Optional: Add the sourcing command to the end of ~/bashrc if you would like the environment to be set everytime for you.
+Optional: Add the sourcing command to the end of ~/.bashrc if you would like the environment to be set every time for you.

 6- Import the required QNX build files for each dependency by importing QNX dependencies repositories.